adityadani/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/2-pair-clusters.md

 mysqlmigration   remotecluster   Final     Successful   0/0       9/9         09 Apr 19 19:45 PDT   19s
 ```

 Until now, we have only migrated the Kubernetes resources to the destination cluster.
-However the replicas of the Application is set to 0, so that it does not start running.
+However, the replicas of the Application is set to 0, so that it does not start running.
 On the destination cluster
-you can see the application deployment is created but it is not running.
+you can see that the application deployment is created but it is not running.

 ```
 # kubectl get deployments -n migrationnamespace